Principles underlying financial-statement reporting and notes

 Employee contributions and contributions from third parties reduce service cost expense and are deducted therefrom provided that these derive from pension plan rules or a de facto obligation.

-Net interest expense corresponds to the amount derived from multiplying the discount rate with the pension liability or plan assets at the beginning of the year.
+Net interest expense corresponds to the amount derived from multiplying the actuarial interest rate with the pension liability or plan assets at the beginning of the year.
 In the process, capital flows of less than one year and movements thereof are taken into account on a weighted basis.

 Revaluation components encompass actuarial gains and losses from the movement in the present value of pension obligations and plan assets.
 Actuarial gains and losses result from changes in assumptions and experience adjustments.
 Gains and losses on plan assets equate to the income from plan assets minus the amounts contained in net interest expense.
 Revaluation components also encompass movements in unrecognised assets less the effects contained in net interest expense.
 Revaluation components are recognised in the statement of comprehensive income and cannot be reclassified to income in future periods (recycling).
 The amounts recognised in the statement of comprehensive income can be reclassified within shareholders’ equity.
 Service costs and net interest expense are recorded in the consolidated financial statements under personnel expense.
 Revaluation components are recognised in the statement of comprehensive income.